-Pay by Phone: To make your bill payment over the phone, call toll-free 1-877-487-1460 and select the correct menu option.
+Pay by Phone: To make your bill payment over the phone, call toll-free 1-855-939-3695 and select the correct menu option.
 Please have your account number available.

-Pay by Mail: Send your bill along with a
+Pay by Mail: Send your bill along with a check for the amount shown on the bill to: Adams Electric, 1338 Biglerville Road, P.O.

-check for the amount shown on the bill to: Adams Electric, 1338 Biglerville Road, P.O.
 Box 3605, Gettysburg, PA 17325-0605.

-Pay in Person: Bring your bill and payment to one of the co-op's district offices in Gettysburg, Shippensburg or York.
+Pay in Person: Bring your bill and payment to one of the co-op's district offices in Gettysburg, Shippensburg, or York.
 Cash, check, credit card or money orders are accepted.
-Please make a pre-scheduled appointment to visit any district office.
+Please pre-schedule your appointment to visit any office.
 Night vault and payment kiosks may be available.